Emilinya/topomax/README.md

 The program is run using `run.py`.
 This program takes in two command line arguments; a design file and the number of finite elements along the shortest length.
 The folder `designs` contains some design files, and you can easily make a custom design using those files as a template.
 If the design is `path/to/design.json`, the output of the program is saved to `output/design/data`.
 The program also takes in some optional arguments, which you can see by running `run.py -h`.
 The produced data can be visualized with `plot.py`, which automatically reads all the data files, and produces corresponding figures in `output/design/figures`.
 You can limit what data is plotted by using some optional command line arguments which are listed when you run `plot.py -h`.

 ## Design file format
 The design files are written in JSON, but they are made by a Rust program.
-I did this so I could use Rust's rich type system to structure the data.
-I will therefore explain the design file format using the original Rust types.
+I did this so I could use Rust's rich type system to structure the data, and will therefore explain the design file format using the original Rust types.
 The root type is

 ```rust
 enum Design {